 The Council manages credit risk by ensuring that investments are only placed with organisations of high credit quality as set out in the Treasury Management Strategy.
-These include commercial entities with a minimum long-term credit rating of A-, the UK government, other local authorities and organisations without credit ratings upon which the Council has received independent investment advice.
+These include commercial entities with a minimum long-term credit rating of BBB+, the UK government, other local authorities and organisations without credit ratings upon which the Council has received independent investment advice.
 Recognising that credit ratings are imperfect predictors of default, the Council has regard to other measures including credit default swap and equity prices when selecting commercial organisations for investment.

-A limit of £3 million of the total portfolio is placed on the amount of money that can be invested with a single counterparty (other than the UK government).
+A limit of £7m of the total portfolio is placed on the amount of money that can be invested with a single counterparty (other than the UK government).
+For unsecured investments in banks, building societies and companies, a smaller limit of £3.5m applies.
 The Council also sets limits on investments in certain sectors.
-No more than £5 million can be invested for a period longer than one year.
+No more than £25m in total can be invested for a period longer than one year.